-However, I do know what I stand for as a Labour member and public representative.
+However, I know what I stand for as a Labour member and public representative.
+The following summarises my key Labour principles.

 I believe that decent work must underpin our society and economy.
 Works allows us not only to provide for ourselves and our families but affords more active participation and greater inclusion in our communities.

-At national level this means improving legislation to protect workers’ rights particularly those on precarious ‘if and when’ contracts, those who don’t know how many hours work or wages they will be rostered for next week and those forced into bogus self-employment.
+At national level this means improving legislation to protect workers’ rights particularly those on precarious ‘if and when’ contracts, those who don’t know how many hours work or wages they will be rostered for next week, those forced into bogus self-employment and those seeking to bargain collectively.

 Quality Public Services

-I am committed to the welfare state and the provision of quality public services and support for all citizens: education, health, transport, childcare, fire and emergency services and public realm services.
+I am committed to the welfare state and the provision of quality public services and supports for all citizens: education, health, transport, childcare and gardai.

 The current homeless and housing crisis has called into serious question the impact of the commodification of housing.
-I believe that we must go back to basics and build both social and affordable houses and introduce a cost neutral rental scheme for those who want long term rental security.
+I believe that we must go back to basics and build both social and affordable houses and introduce an affordable rental scheme for those who want long term rental security.

 All new developments must be well planned and supported by good public transport and local learning, recreation and sports amenities.
 Established communities also need support to ensure local amenities meet their needs, particularly the needs of younger and older residents.

-We also need to be more environmentally conscious not only in our approach to energy, recycling, reuse and conservation but also to planning and public transport.
+We particularly need to and understand the impact of climate change be more environmentally conscious not only in our approach to energy, recycling, reuse and conservation but also to planning/building and public transport.

 We need taxes to pay for our public services, to pay for our local community and national infrastructure.
-Without an adequate tax income to cover public service and infrastructure provision people end up paying privately for health services, childcare, additional education supports and other welfare supports.
-At a local level, footpaths and green spaces are not maintained adequately and fewer community sports and amenities are provided by local authorities.
+Without an adequate tax income system to cover public service and infrastructure provision people end up paying privately for health services, childcare, additional education supports and other welfare supports.
+At a local level, the lack of appropriate funding is evident when we see footpaths and green spaces not being maintained adequately and when we see fewer community sports and amenities being provided by local authorities.

 Income should not be viewed as the main tax source.
 The tax base needs to be expanded to include capital and financial transaction taxes.